gamesbook/protograf/docs/source/card_deck_introduction.rst

 ==================================

 This script shows a simple script that displays a few cards using some of the commands discussed briefly above.
+A "real" script will obviously be longer and more complex, but the basic flow is likely to be similar and will need to contain the key commands in the order shown:

+- ``Create()`` - setup the script
+- ``Data()`` - link to the source of data used
+- ``Deck()`` - define the common card structure
+- ``Card()`` - multiple uses define exactly the "what and where"
+- ``Save()`` - generate the PDF (and optional PNG card images)

-Note that the data for these cards is embedded in the script; it looks similar to a CSV file, but each row of data is "wrapped" in square brackets with a comma at the end: ``[...],``
+Note that the data for these cards is embedded in the script; this dataset looks similar to a CSV file, but each row of data is "wrapped" in square brackets with a comma at the end: ``[...],``

 .. code:: python